 If Unsatisfied with Informal Complaint Submit the Formal Grievance Form (Step 2)

-The formal grievance must specifically state the basis for the complaint (person or area to whom the complainant addresses) and the resolution that the complainant seeks.
+The formal grievance must specifically state the basis for the complaint (person or area to whom the complainant addresses), be accompanied by substantial evidence to support the grievance, and the resolution that the complainant seeks.
 Formal complaints are directed to the Vice President of the office of primary responsibility to acknowledge receipt of, review, and resolve.

 Wait During Formal Grievance Investigation